Reading the Japanese Poet Issa (1762–1826)

 and the penalty of consciousness.

 From The Separate Notebooks, New York: Ecco Press, 1984.
+I believe this translation is by Czesław Miłosz and Robert Hass.
 See also Chen-ou Liu’s discussion of this poem.